swenson/sublime_whitespace/README.md

 sublime_whitespace
 ==================

+The `Whitespace Diff Trim` plug-in for Sublime Text 2 or 3.

 Only trim trailing whitespace on lines that have been edited or are new.

 If any string from the `trim_if_present` preferences key is present in a file,